shavaun/shavaun/samples/user_guides/dotnet_library_tutorial.md

 1. From the *File* menu, select *New* > *Project...*.
 2. Select *WPF App (.NET Framework)* from the list of project templates and click *Next*.

    Tip: To assist with locating the correct template, type *WPF* into the *Search for templates* field.
-If you still do not see the *WPF App
-(.NET Framework)* template, click *Install more tools and features* and follow the steps to install it.
+If you still do not see the *WPF App (.NET Framework)* template, click *Install more tools and features* and follow the steps to install it.

 3. Enter "MusicSample" as the project name and click *Create*.

 ## Step 2: Install the Manufaktura library

 [Manufaktura](http://manufaktura-controls.com/en-US/Home/) is a library that provides classes for creating and displaying sheet music.
-We will use it to load a MusicXML file and draw the sheet music in the application.
+We will use it to load the MusicXML file and draw the sheet music in the application.

 1. From the *Project* menu, select *Manage NuGet Packages...*.
 2. Click *Browse* and enter "Manufaktura.Controls* into the *Search* field.